omarhosny206/Shopping/README.md

 - Ability to serve products with different categories, our app is scalable.
 - Email and Password based Authentication.
 - Authorization was done using JWT(Json Web Token).
 - Error and Exception handling.
+- Supporting logging in different layers like Controller and Service.

 ```
 ├── mvnw